 - A report must be submitted to make HCC staff and the K9 Committee aware of each incident caused by an aggressive dog.
 These reports are reviewed by the K9 Committee, in consultation with HCC staff.
 The K9 Committee will rule at its regular meetings on any action(s) necessary to enforce the K9 Corps rules.

-- If appropriate, parties are encouraged to resolve minor incidents among An incident report should still be submitted.
+- An exchange of contact information between parties will occur with every incident.
+If appropriate, parties are encouraged to resolve minor incidents among An incident report should still be submitted.

 - Payment of any vet bills by the owner(s) of the aggressive dog(s) is mandatory.